 While your new custom cabinetry likely won’t be destroyed by the regular temperature changes in a normal home that occur throughout the year, you should still check your thermostat to make sure that things don’t get too cold or too hot for your cabinets.

 Direct from Amish Country, Pennsylvania, we’ve been building custom cabinets in the USA since 1969.
 Contact our expert cabinet designers & builders today.

 Humidity & Wood Cabinets

 Extreme temperature changes can cause a lot of problems for your new cabinetry, including both kitchen cabinets and bathroom cabinets.
 However, it is nothing compared to what the effects of humidity can do.
 The humidity can change drastically in a kitchen as you do things such as boil water or turn up your oven, so make sure your HVAC system’s humidifier and dehumidifier are in good working condition if you’ve recently had new kitchen cabinets installed.
 The same goes with bathrooms that have showers in them – humid conditions and excessive moisture can rapidly develop when the shower is on.
 So, if you’ve recently had new bathroom vanity cabinets installed, make sure your HVAC system is working properly to keep the humidity level steady.

 What humidity level is best for solid wood cabinets?

-Overall, you should keep the humidity in your home between 40 and 50 percent if you want your bathroom and kitchen cabinets to stay in good shape.
+Overall, you should keep the humidity in your home between 40 and 50 percent if you want your bathroom and custom kitchen cabinets to stay in good shape.
 Anything higher than that might cause the wood to swell, which can damage the joints of your cabinets.
 Anything lower will dry out the wood, which can cause cracks to form elsewhere.
 The wood in the cabinets expand as humidity increases and shrink as humidity decreases.